 If stability is any concern, the wooden toilet squat stool will be the safest option.

 Pending your home set up, you’ll need to consider how you want to organize and deal with your toilet stool when it’s not in use.
 The most obvious place your toilet stool will end up is right where it is used.
 Out of laziness, most of us will end up doing so unless there is company which even then.
+That’s why you need to make sure you pick the best toilet stool for whatever YOU want.

 I wouldn’t put it past anyone to leave it there anyway.